||"dawnbreak in the west"|

-When humans first entered Damocleia, their shamans noted places where the air seemed "bent".
+When humans first entered Damocleia, some of their kind broke into the spirit-world and became shamans.
+The shamans noted - some whisper, created - places where the air seemed "bent".
 Things seemed to go unlucky in these areas, and it was not good to bury the dead here.
 Taboos were passed down about such places.
 Soon enough, wicked tribes and wicked shamans researched ways to use them for power.
 The first demon invasion was, luckily, ended by the accident of more demons showing up, unable to unite with the first demons; and by human shamans, able to unite, thus leading their tribes together out of the line of (hell)fire.
 They quickly learnt some magic to fence off such areas.
 Meanwhile they sought out and un-bent whatever other unholy spaces existed outside the fence.
 Finally they pushed back the fence itself.

 These actions were, meanwhile, recorded.
 Cave paintings by the tribes in the hills; tattooes on the flesh of migrant shamans.
 When the shamans died, their flesh was preserved.